398ja/cashu-mint/README.md

 ## TODO
+In no particular order:
 - Implement a native Lightning Network gateway
 - Implement additional gateways (Mobile Money, Strike, Stripe)
 - Implement additional NUTs
 - Implement a web admin interface
+- Hashicorp Vault integration to store private keys.
+(The current vault is very basic and not fit for production use)
 - Unit tests

 ## License